 If your appraisal tools are lacking, you might lose out to other dealerships that have better technology and more competitive pricing.
 Let us now examine the factors that go into car appraisal strategy and how to improve your buying decisions:

 - Find the average market price of the vehicle.
 Simply input a VIN.
-The Laser Appraiser Mobile VIN scanner is simply the best.
+The Laser Appraiser Mobile is simply the best.
 No more struggles or long waits when shooting the barcode.
 Then, filter down to trim and equipment, and input mileage.
-This can be accomplished with both Laser Appraiser Mobile and Dealer Studio.
+This can be accomplished with both Laser Appraiser VIN Scanner and Laser Appraiser Dealer Studio.
 You will then discover the number of vehicles you are competing with in your market, along with the average price (adjusted for mileage).
 Once you consider things like transportation costs, reconditioning, and profit objective, you can then put a much more accurate appraisal number on that vehicle.

 - Consider the condition, mileage, trim.
 Of course, when we are dealing with used cars, the wear and tear of a vehicle can be a huge factor.
 Study the “Retail Market View” to see how your appraisal stacks up against the competition.
 Be sure to compare apples to apples, especially trim, and mileage.

 - Don’t forget the equipment levels.
 Does the vehicle have a sun roof or a four wheel drive?
 These features can make a car more valuable, and therefore should be considered during your appraisal.

 - Discover Market Days Supply: With a quick glance, know how well your vehicle is performing over the past 45, 60, or 90 days.